bytecodealliance/wasm-pkg-tools/README.md

 Tools to package up [Wasm Components](https://github.com/webassembly/component-model)

-This repo contains several Rust crates that can be used for fetching and publishing Wasm Components to OCI or Warg registries.
+This repo contains several Rust crates that can be used for fetching and publishing Wasm Components to OCI registries.
 It is also the home of the `wkg` command line tool, which exposes all the functionality of the libraries.
 The first (but not only) focus of this project is allow for fetching of Wit Interfaces stored as components for use in creating components.
 It can also be used to fetch and publish component "libraries" to/from a registry.